t-puetz/ownlinuxFSX/README.md

 * Both iwconfig and wpa_supplicant (maybe also dialog-wifi) will be offered for WiFI configuration.

-* The kernel will be based on the Artix Linux config of the same version.
+* The kernel will be based on the Manjaro Linux config of the same version.
 It will not be a minimalistic kernel by default.
 It will provide a lot of modules so it can run on many systems.
 If you want a customized kernel you have to edit the build scripts yourself.